 These 21 meetings per year are ritual meetings in which we commune with the Goddess and the God.
 We cast a magic circle and invoke the Goddess, the God, and their children, the Mighty Ones.
 At Full Moons we cast spells to help people we may know or have contact with who need help.
 During the Sabbats we celebrate the Path to Remembrance through small partial enactments of what the Goddess went through in her seeking power against death and suffering, and her eventual Remembrance of the answer to all of it.

 In the Isis Ma’at Coven, we meet in our home in the Yonge and Eglinton area of Toronto, Canada, the home of a family who have been introduced to the above training before.
 For the 21 yearly ritual meetings, we move furniture out of the way to make room for the magic circle.
-For the weekly study classes, we pass out papers and notes (more than 1000 pages of them) and discuss them together, forming the study part of the training.
+For the weekly study classes, we pass out papers and notes (almost 2000 pages of them) and discuss them together, forming the study part of the training.

 There is memorization work to be done, and practice work to be done at home.
 The memorization work involves what a person should know as a practicing magician or initiated witch.
 The practice work involves meditation (which is one of the ways to the underworld), and home ritual work that involves what a magician or initiated witch does in their home.
 The exact nature of the magical knowledge, meditation and ritual work changes based on how many of the 3 initiations you have been through (or in other words, which of the 3 mysteries has been revealed to you).
 There is usually a period of about a year before the first initiation, and between each of the three initiations.
 At the stage of the third initiation, one is said to have completed one’s training, and glimpsed true Remembrance.
 It is then up to life-long practice of what one has learned to explore that Remembrance and to live like that.